-Consumer Direct Personal Care, LLC (Consumer Direct) and the Consumer welcome you.
+Consumer Direct Personal Care, LLC doing business as Consumer Direct Care Network Montana Caregiving (Consumer Direct) and the Consumer welcome you.
 We are pleased you have joined us as a member of the service team.
 You will help us meet our goal of keeping the elderly and people with disability in their home and community.

 Consumer Direct wants to provide the best service to all of our consumers and the caregivers who work for them.
 We believe good communication and the hard work of employees, especially caregivers, create this success.
-With your assistance we can continue to provide firstrate service.
+With your assistance we can continue to provide first-rate service.